Tips Bulletin

 This pollinator-friendly plant is low maintenance, deer resistant, and drought tolerant.
 It thrives in full sun and grows best in zones 8 through 11.
 Lantana has an average height of 1 to 3 feet with a spread of up to 4 feet, depending on the variety.

-As an added bonus, lantana is one of the best perennial beach plants that repel bugs like mosquitoes.
+As a bonus, lantana is one of the best perennial beach plants that repel bugs like mosquitoes.
 Note that many people find the smell of lantana unpleasant.

 Black-Eyed Susan (Rudbeckia hirta) – Drought Tolerant Wildflower with Striking Blooms